NobodyXu/bookmarks/tips/gdb_tips.md

  - Use `x/d $rsp` to print memory pointed to by `$rsp`.
 Similarly, `$rsp` can be replaced with any value.
  - Print the source code of function using `list`
+ - Use `gdb --args /path/to/program args...` to run program with args
+ - Use `set follow-fork-mode child` to follow the children after `clone`ed